ASIMNEUPANE/category_voting/README.md

 8. Compression: Reduces response sizes and improves performance by compressing HTTP responses.
 9. HTTP Security: Secures HTTP headers with Helmet to protect against common web vulnerabilities.
 10. SSH/HTTPS: Ensures secure communication with SSH for server management and HTTPS for secure web traffic.
+11. Jest: A powerful testing framework for unit testing, integration testing, and snapshot testing.
+Jest's features include mocking capabilities, parallel test running, and code coverage reporting, ensuring code reliability and robustness.

 ## Setup and Installation
 # Prerequisites

 Before you begin, ensure you have the following installed:

 1. Docker
 2. Docker Compose
-Docker Setup

 # Getting Started